 Since Brexit, there has been a significant fall-off in trade between the EU and UK, which has had a negative effect on the British economy.
-The UK government recently implemented border checks on goods imported from the EU.
-In the medium- to long-term, the negative impact on trade flows, migration and productivity are likely to have implications on output in both of the Group's core markets of Ireland and the UK.
+In the medium-to long-term, the negative impact on trade flows, migration and productivity are likely to have implications on output in both of the Group's core markets of Ireland and the UK.
 The Office for Budget Responsibility projects a 4 per cent. reduction in the UK's GDP over a 10-year period due to the UK's withdrawal from the EU.
 This decrease in economic growth is partially attributed to trade frictions and supply chain disruptions, as well as persistent inflationary pressures.
 The Windsor Framework, which came into effect on 1 October 2023, replaces the Northern Ireland Protocol with the wider goal of reducing UK-EU trade friction and reducing policy uncertainty.
-However, there can be no assurance that it will be effective in doing so, and if it does not, AIB's operations could be adversely affected.
+However, there can be no assurance that it will be effective in doing so, and if it does not, the Group's operations could be adversely affected.
+The change of government following the UK general election in 2024 has introduced a reset of EU-UK relations, which aims to foster enhanced co-operation particularly on economic matters which may help to mitigate this risk.